vasconcel/vasconcel/README.md

 ## About
-Undergraduate student in Systems Analysis and Development at UFCA with the goal of becoming a Data Science specialist.
-In addition to my academic pursuits, I'm also a game developer with a focus on horror titles.
+Undergraduate student in Systems Analysis and Development at UFCA, I have expertise in Back-end development, focusing on creating robust and efficient APIs.

 ## Expertise